pascal-huber/typst-letter-template/README.md

 ## Other functions

-- `lttr_state` prints the entire state used to render the components.
+- `lttr-state` prints the entire state used to render the components.
 This can be useful for debugging purposes.

 ## Resources